 Blog 70: How did Slack create a viral loop?

-Idea2Product2Business Team
+- Idea2Product2Business Team

-• Jul 9, 2024
+- Jul 9, 2024

-• 2 min read
+- 2 min read

-A product that created and leveraged the viral loop effectively is Slack.
-It went from 0 to $1 billion in value in 8 months.
+Slack leveraged viral loops effectively.
+In 8 months, it went from 0 to $1 billion in value.
 And 0 to $4 billion in less than four years.
-Refer blog 69 to know more about what a viral loop is.
+Refer blog 69 to read more on viral loops.

 What did Slack do to create a viral loop?

 Secondly, Slack backed up the positive word-of-mouth by providing good customer service.
 The team proactively addressed feedback and user suggestions.
-If a user feels connected with a product/service, they are likely to share that experience with others.
+If a user feels connected with a product, they are likely to share that experience with others.
 Like it happened with the ice-bucket challenge (refer blog 69).
 Slack started the Twitter Wall of Love that amplified user testimonials.

 Thirdly, the platform is intuitive and easy to use.
 They made it very easy for existing customers to invite friends and family.
 In addition, Slack’s freemium model meant everyone could join and experience the product.
 This facilitated widespread adoption and because users were invested into the product they stuck on.
 Resulting in high user retention rates (refer to blog 22 Hooked model).
 The chain of events will usually be like this: